Georeactor/georeactor-blog/posts/books-decolonize-1.md

 Calling a referendum anywhere was risky for India, as they knew that they would not win a comparable vote in Muslim-majority Kashmir.
 Negotiations between India and the maharaja of Kashmir led to looting by tribes unofficially backed by Pakistan.
 </li>
 <li>
-Hyderabad (about the size of the UAE or Czechia) spent the year after Partition exploring independence or joining with surrounding states - a potential  third Pakistan landlocked inside of a weakened India.
-A blockade and 4-day invasion ended the Nizam's rule, and also led to [the massacre of Muslim civilians](https://en.wikipedia.org/wiki/Hyderabad_massacres).
+Hyderabad (about the size of Kansas) spent the year after Partition exploring independence or joining with surrounding states - a potential  third Pakistan landlocked inside of a weakened India.
+A blockade and 4-day invasion ended the Nizam's rule, and also led to <a href="https://en.wikipedia.org/wiki/Hyderabad_massacres" target="_blank">the massacre of Muslim civilians</a>.
 </li>
 </ul>